opencodeiiita/GoGit-3.0/info.md

 Hello!
-This is Rishika Boinapally
+This is Aditya Verma
-I like singing, literature, dancing etc
+I like playing badminton and watching good cinema.